This is the manifesto of enlightened individualism.

 But, crucially, the enlightened individualist does not consider anyone superior to him simply because they have a certain title.
 The enlightened individualist thinks he is capable of achieving any title as well.
-So, to decide how much respect to award to someone the enlightened individualist looks at the individual behind the title, and is not swayed by the man-made construct of title or “group exclusivity”.
+So, to decide how much respect to award to someone the enlightened individualist looks at the individual behind the title, and is not swayed by the man-made construct of titles.

 10. I Expect Little From The World, & Demand Lots From Myself

-The enlightend individualist thinks “my life, my responsibility”.
+The enlightened individualist thinks “my life, my responsibility”.

-And he seems himself as the main agent responsible for doing or achieving whatever he wants to achieve.
+And he sees himself as the main agent responsible for doing or achieving whatever he wants to achieve.

 Diverging Life Paths: Poors VS Rich